 Let’s look at an example: You have a beautiful draft horse, and this horse can pull 1,500 pounds, but you need to pull more weight than that, so you gather up a second draft horse that can also pull 1,500 pounds.
 You might assume that between the two horses, they could now pull 3,000 pounds, right?
 Well, yes, they can, but here psychology steps in, so, in fact, the two horses can pull something closer to 4,500 pounds.
 Because something fascinating happens when the horses work together, they are empowered and benefit from the teamwork.
 And, even more interestingly, if the horses have trained together and developed their relationship, they can pull more and faster than they could have pulled alone.

 Take your time and interview a few Mentor Coaches, see who resonates with your learning style.
-Your learning with be inline with feeling safe to learn.
-So, pay attention to whom you chat with and how you feel afterwards.
-Psychological Safety is a real component to learning, honor yours.
+Your learning will be deepened by your sense of feeling safe to learn.
+So, pay attention to whom you chat with and how you feel afterward.
+Psychological Safety is a real component of learning, honor yours.